LukyB223/clutchmind-coach-2/README.md

 For Riot review, the static review page can be hosted with GitHub Pages:

-1. Create a public GitHub repository named `clutchmind-coach`.
+1. Create a public GitHub repository named `clutchmind-coach-2`.
 2. Upload all files from this folder.
 3. In GitHub, open `Settings` -> `Pages`.
 4. Set source to `Deploy from a branch`.